jedota/F-PAD/README.md

-# Flickr-PAD: New Face High-Resolution Presentation Attack Detection Database
+# F-PAD: New Face High-Resolution Presentation Attack Detection Database
 # Description
-In order to increase the diversity of image quality, this work presents a new PAD database based on open-access Flickr images called: "Flickr-PAD".
+In order to increase the diversity of image quality, this work presents a new PAD database based on open-access Flickr images called: "F-PAD".
 Our new hand-made database shows high-quality printed and screen scenarios.
 This will help researchers to compare new approaches to existing algorithms on a wider database.
 This database will be available for other researchers.
 A leave-one-out protocol was used to train and evaluate three PAD models based on MobileNet-V3 (small and large) and EfficientNet-B0.
 The best result was reached with MobileNet-V3 large with BPCER10 of 7.08\% and BPCER20 of 11.15\%.

 <p align="center">